When you repeatedly lose your ability to stay focused on your personal goals, it’s easy to become discouraged to the point of giving up.

 Now that you have learned how to stay focused on your goal by deepening your emotional connection to it, you can move on to learning how to visually conceptualize your goal.

-Like a good story, specificity is key.
+Like a good story, specificity in goal-setting is key.

 Create the details to fill out your goal